-After a successful thirty-year career in Europe, Stephen Stubbs returned to his native Seattle in 2006 as one of the world’s most respected lutenists, conductors, and music educators.
+After a successful thirty-year career in Europe, Stephen Stubbs returned to his native Seattle in 2006 as one of the world’s most respected lutenists, conductors, and baroque opera specialists.
 Before his return, he was based in Bremen, Germany, where he was Professor at the Hochschule für Künste.
 Together with Erin Headley he started the ensemble Tragicomedia in 1987, which toured throughout Europe, Japan and the US, as well as recording numerous CD’s for various recording companies.
 Tragicomedia has also been the continuo team for the Boston Early Music Festival since 1997.
 Stephen is the Festival’s permanent artistic co-director along with his long time colleague Paul O’Dette.
 Together they have led all the BEMF Opera productions and recordings.

 In 2007 Stephen established his new production company, Pacific MusicWorks, based in Seattle.
 Pacific MusicWorks reflects his lifelong interest in both early music and contemporary performance.
 PMW’s first production in spring 2009 reflected both interests, presenting Claudio Monteverdi’s 1641 opera The Return of Ulysses in a staging using life-sized puppets designed and brought to life by the Handspring Puppet Company of South Africa, and projections designed by the world-renowned graphic and performance artist and stage director William Kentridge.
 This inaugural production was universally lauded by critics and public alike.